European and Global Depositary Receipt

 Depositary receipts work the same regardless of their region with the exception of the stock exchange and underlying currency.
 That said, there are different terms used by investors for depositary receipts in different regions, that are important to know.

 American Depositary Receipts (ADRs) may be the most familiar to U.S. international investors.
-An ADR represents a set number of shares of a foreign stock and trades on a U.S. stock exchanges, such as the New York Stock Exchange (NYSE) or NASDAQ.
+An ADR represents a set number of shares of a foreign stock and trades on U.S. stock exchanges, such as the New York Stock Exchange (NYSE) or NASDAQ.

 European Depositary Receipts (EDRs) provide European investors with locally-traded shares in non-European companies.
 While EDRs may be issued in any European currency, the most common currency is the euro, since it’s the most widely used in the region.